All 13 Bleach Arcs in Order (Including Recaps)

 Episodes: 21-63

-Our second Bleach arc is The Soul Society Saga is the second saga of the Bleach manga, which narrates the events that occurred in history from the arrival of the Ryoka to Soul Society until the departure of Sōsuke Aizen and his followers to Hueco Mundo.
+Our second Bleach arc is The Soul Society Saga, the second saga of the Bleach manga, which narrates the events that occurred in history from the arrival of the Ryoka to Soul Society until the departure of Sōsuke Aizen and his followers to Hueco Mundo.

 In it, the action moves practically entirely to Soul Society, the home of the Shinigami, where all the Captains and Sub-Captains of the Gotei 13 appear for the first time, as well as the unstoppable progress of Ichigo Kurosaki in his abilities, developing his newly discovered Shikai, knowing his Bankai in record time and beginning to sense the existence of Hollow powers within him.

-This saga is eminently focused on the combats of Ichigo and his allies with different Shinigami, although at the same time it is observed how the plot unfolds, beginning to show a more choral Bleach, where other characters live their own adventures and their own experiences develop. personalities more independently of the protagonist.
+This saga is eminently focused on the combats of Ichigo and his allies with different Shinigami, although, at the same time, it is observed how the plot unfolds, beginning to show a more choral Bleach, where other characters live their own adventures and their own experiences develop.

 In the anime, this material was translated into two full seasons, called Soul Society: The (Sneak) Entry (episodes 21 – 41) and Soul Society: The Rescue (episodes 42 – 63).